-Central banks across the world manipulate money ostensibly to “grow,” or “stabilize,” or otherwise achieve their desired interventionist goals for the economy.
-However, large swings of the purchasing power of a money, such as that seen with the Federal Reserve Note, result from the same money manipulation that purports to solve the very problem it causes.
+Central banks across the world manipulate money ostensibly to “grow,” or, “stabilize,” or otherwise achieve their desired interventionist goals for the economy.
+However, large swings in the purchasing power of money, such as that seen with the Federal Reserve Note, result from the same money manipulation that purports to solve the very problem it causes.

 A negative consequence of central bank control of money is the disconnect between the money supply and the demand for money.
 Economic downturns strike when changes in the demand for money are not met with an automatic adjustment in its supply.

 In the United States, today’s monetary system is antithetical to sound money.
 Money, including its supply, is controlled by unelected bureaucrats operating a government-backed banking cartel with no real constraints on its power.

 Despite gold being a linchpin of the United States monetary system for most of our nation’s history, the U.S. severed its final link to gold in 1971.